Working & Filming with Under 18's Guidelines

-Set out below are details of those from whom programme-makers should obtain consent when dealing with under 18s e.g. parents, guardians.
-This will vary according to the age and the circumstances of the particular under 18 individual.
+Set out below are details of those from whom programme-makers should obtain consent when dealing with under-18s, e.g. parents, guardians.
+This will vary according to the age and the circumstances of the particular individual under the age of 18.

-However, remember that Channel 4's and the programme-makers' obligation is to take due care over the physical and emotional welfare of people under 18 involved in their programmes, irrespective of any consents given by them or anyone on their behalf i.e. their parent(s).
+However, remember that Channel 4's and the programme-makers' obligation is to take due care over the welfare and dignity of people under 18 involved in their programmes, irrespective of any consents given by them or anyone on their behalf e.g. their parent(s).

-- If a programme contributor is under 16, in addition to obtaining their consent to take part (if appropriate in all the circumstances), you should also obtain consent from his/her parents or guardians, or other person aged 18 or over with legal responsibility for the under 16.
-Ideally, both parents' consents should be sought for the under 16's contribution, or from those who have 'parental responsibility' for the under 16.
+- If a programme contributor is under 16, in addition to obtaining their consent to take part (if appropriate in all the circumstances), you should also obtain consent from his/her parents or guardians, or other person aged 18 or over with legal responsibility for the under-16.
+Ideally, both parents' consents should be sought for the under-16's contribution, or from those who have 'parental responsibility' for the under-16.
 However, this may not always be possible or practicable.
-If an under 16’s parents are divorced or separated, parental consent should, in the first instance, be sought from the parent the child resides with and anyone who has 'parental responsibility'.
-As to whether or not consent should also be sought from the others, seek advice from the programme lawyer.
+If an under-16’s parents are divorced or separated, parental consent should, in the first instance, be sought from the parent the child resides with and anyone who has 'parental responsibility'.
+As to whether or not consent should also be sought from others, seek advice from the programme lawyer.

-- There may be rare occasions where parental consent for an under 16's contribution is deemed unnecessary e.g. a vox pop situation, where the subject matter is uncontroversial and is not of a sensitive nature.
-The age and understanding of the under 16, the subject matter of the programme and the extent and nature of the under 16’s participation will all be relevant when deciding whether parental consent is necessary.
-Programme-makers must seek advice from the programme lawyer wherever it is intended to include within a programme any under 16 without parental consent.
+- There may be rare occasions where parental consent for an under-16's contribution is deemed unnecessary e.g. a Vox pop situation, where the subject matter and the programnme is uncontroversial and is not of a sensitive nature.
+The age and understanding of the under-16, the subject matter of the programme and the extent and nature of the under-16’s participation will all be relevant when deciding whether parental consent is necessary.
+Programme-makers must seek advice from the programme lawyer wherever it is intended to include within a programme any under-16 without parental consent.

-- If programme-makers wish to (or have to) proceed on the basis of consent from the young person alone please refer to your commissioning editor and programme lawyer for advice at the earliest stage.
+- If programme-makers wish to (or must) proceed on the basis of consent from the young person alone, please refer to your commissioning editor and programme lawyer for advice at the earliest stage.

 - From the start, there should be an easy to understand description of the programme and the contributor's role within the programme.
-Explanations given to an under 18 should be appropriate to the young person's age, maturity and ability to understand.
-It may also be appropriate to give this information in writing, for example a clear description of the programme and the contributor's role may form part of the contributor's release form and the release form giving parental permission.
+Explanations given to an under-18 should be appropriate to the young person's age, maturity and ability to understand.
+It may also be appropriate to give this information in writing, for example a clear description of the programme and the contributor's role may form part of the contributor's release form and the release form requiring parental permission.

 - Depending on the nature of the programme, contribution and/or the particular circumstances of the young person, it may be appropriate to explain to them, in terms they can understand, both the positive and negative likely consequences of their involvement in the programme including bullying at school and the potential negative impact of the social media and media attention which may be generated following transmission.

-- With children who lack the maturity or capacity to make decisions for themselves, programme-makers in consultation with the commissioning editor and programme lawyer should ask themselves if there is a need for independent expert advice to form a view as to their suitability as contributors (see above).
+- With children who lack the maturity or capacity to make decisions for themselves, programme-makers in consultation with the commissioning editor and programme lawyer should ask themselves if there is a need for independent expert advice to form a view as to their suitability as contributors (see Use of an Independent Expert above).

 - Where English is not the child's and/or parents' first language, steps must be taken to ensure that the contributor agreement or any release form is accurately translated into their first language.
 Where appropriate, it may also be necessary to use a competent translator to communicate with the child and/or parents.